gaolinyi828/iRate/README.md

 ## insertTicket function
 This function is used to get customers who wrote the most voted review on corresponding movies three days ago.
 We use queries to get all reviews written three days ago grouped by movies, and get the reviews that are voted most for each movie, and get the authors of these reviews.

-    Following customer wrote the top voted review for certain movies and won a free ticket Austin!
+    Following customers wrote the top voted review for certain movies and won a free ticket on 2019-01-15 Austin!
 You have won a free ticket!
+    You wrote the most voted review on The Godfather.
+    You had 1 votes.
     Biff!
 You have won a free ticket!
-    Bo!
+    You wrote the most voted review on The Godfather.
+    You had 1 votes.
+    Finley!
 You have won a free ticket!
-    Bradley!
-You have won a free ticket!
+    You wrote the most voted review on The Lord of the Rings: The Return of the King.
+    You had 1 votes.

 ## average rating functions
 These functions are used to get the average ratings for one or all movies.
 We just use 'avg' and 'group by' to calculate movies, and get the result.